 As one of the nimblest weapon types in the game, Long Swords are sure to be a constant part of your party’s arsenal.
 It allows for plenty of mobility, while also offering decent range and combo effectiveness.
 It also has the Spirit Blade, which allows you to raise your attack for a brief time, granting more damage to go with the additional range that you get.

 This weapon is perfect for those who want a nice mix between weapons like the Great Sword and the Long Sword.
 You can easily swap between the two different modes, granting you the option to fight with a swift-attacking Long Sword or a slow-attack Heavy Axe that grants additional damage upon contact.
 It’s a great choice for those who want the most versatility on the battlefield, but beware that it doesn’t offer much range compared to other options out there.

 Finally, there’s the age-old combo of Sword and Shield that offers the perfect balance between offense and defense.
 This is the most basic weapon in any hunter’s arsenal, but that doesn’t mean that it is completely useless.
 Make use of this weapon type if you’re new to the game, as it will offer the most balanced combat available.

-Now that you know all about the different weapon types in Monster Hunter World, make sure to keep an eye on our site for the most up-to-date information about the game, and for in-depth guides once Monster Hunter world finally releases.
+Now that you know all about the different weapon types in Monster Hunter World, head over to our Monster Hunter: World guide for more in-depth help.